Advertising adstock: Advertising lag: decay effect

 The underlying theory of adstock is that the exposure to television advertising builds awareness in the consumer markets, resulting in sales.
 Each new exposure to advertising increases awareness to a new level.
 The decay effect of adstock eventually reduces awareness to its base level, unless or until this decay is reduced by new exposures.
 This decay effect can be mathematically modelled and is usually expressed in terms of the ‘half-life’ of the advertising.
-A ‘two-week half-life’ means that it takes two weeks for the awareness of an advertising to decay to half its present level.
+A ‘two-week half-life’ means that it takes two weeks for the awareness of advertising to decay to half its present level.
 Every Ad copy is assumed to have a unique half-life.
-Some academic studies have suggested half-life range around 7– 12 weeks, while industry practitioners typically report half- lives between 2–5 weeks, with the average for Fast Moving Consumer Goods (FMCG) Brands at 2.5 weeks.
+Some academic studies have suggested a half-life range of around 7– 12 weeks, while industry practitioners typically report half- lives between 2–5 weeks, with the average for Fast Moving Consumer Goods (FMCG) Brands at 2.5 weeks.
 Adstock half-life can be estimated through a distributed lag model response with lags of the TV Gross Ratings Point (GRP) variable, using Least Squares.